-Buying a home is a big undertaking, and one that requires a lot of time and energy.
-Before you sign on the dotted line (dozens and dozens of times), make sure your legal interests are protected by speaking with a real estate attorney who can explain the different types of home ownership and recommend the best one for your particular situation.
+Buying a home is a big undertaking.
+Before you sign on the dotted line (dozens and dozens of times), make sure your legal interests are protected by speaking with a real estate attorney who can explain the different types of homeownership and recommend the best one for your particular situation.